DevynSlaughter/DevynSlaughter/README.md

 Game Progression:
  How does the game go on?
-Level one- TOOTH FAIRY, fight her to get ur teeth back Level 2- Santa Clause
+Level one- TOOTH FAIRY, fight her to get ur teeth back Level 2- Santa Clause, cooking battle: make cookies Level 3- Hawkmoth,
-Level 3- Hawkmoth
-Level 4- The globgabalab
+Level 4- Mrs Puff- boat racing
-Level 5- someth9ng
+Level 5- Lil Nas X- dance battle
-Level 6- something

 Mission/challenge Structure (what is challenging about the game) Objectives – What are the objectives of the game?
 How does it work? (do you have money involved?
 Are there levels to get through? etc.)